aaronchong888/AWS-MSK-Connect-Workshop/README.md

 <p align="center"><img alt="" src="https://github.com/aaronchong888/AWS-MSK-Connect-Workshop/blob/main/img/step5-1.png" width="90%"></p>
 <br>

-2. In the previous SSH EC2 Client, run the following command to subscribe to the topic **mskconnect-salesforce-topic**, replacing **BootstrapBrokerString** with the value that you saved when you viewed the cluster's client information.
+2. In the previous SSH session of the EC2 Client, run the following command to subscribe to the topic **mskconnect-salesforce-topic**, replacing **BootstrapBrokerString** with the value that you saved when you viewed the cluster's client information.

 ```
 kafka/kafka_2.12-2.2.1/bin/kafka-console-consumer.sh --bootstrap-server <BootstrapBrokerString> --topic mskconnect-salesforce-topic --from-beginning